Hubble Space Telescope: Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey

 In an August 2013 press release, CANDELS was referred to as "the largest project in the history of Hubble".
-The survey "aims to explore galactic evolution in the early Universe, and the very first seeds of cosmic structure at less than one billion years after the Big Bang."
+The survey "aims to explore galactic evolution in the early Universe, and the first seeds of cosmic structure at less than one billion years after the Big Bang."
 The CANDELS project site describes the survey's goals as the following:

-The Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey is designed to document the first third of galactic evolution from z = 8 to 1.5 via deep imaging of more than 250,000 galaxies with WFC3/IR and ACS.
-It will also find the first Type Ia SNe beyond z > 1.5 and establish their accuracy as standard candles for cosmology.
-Five premier multi-wavelength sky regions are selected; each has multi-wavelength data from Spitzer and other facilities, and has extensive spectroscopy of the brighter galaxies.
-The use of five widely separated fields mitigates cosmic variance and yields statistically robust and complete samples of galaxies down to 109 solar masses out to z ~ 8.

 Frontier Fields program

 The program, officially named "Hubble Deep Fields Initiative 2012", is aimed to advance the knowledge of early galaxy formation by studying high-redshift galaxies in blank fields with the help of gravitational lensing to see the "faintest galaxies in the distant universe".
 The Frontier Fields web page describes the goals of the program being: